Țăndărei

 Țăndărei has been called a "Beverley Hills[sic] for Gypsy gangsters".
 The town gained this reputation as many ethnic Roma engaged in criminal activity as well as welfare fraud in the UK, using the money obtained from those activities to build opulent villas.

 During the COVID-19 pandemic, the town was also in the spotlight of national media and of social media, because the ethnic Roma of the town were accused of bringing the virus from Western Europe and not respecting the anti-COVID measurements implemented by the government.

 Demographics

-At the 2021 census, Țăndărei had a population of 12,761.
-At the 2011 census, 65.47% of the population declared themselves as ethnic Romanian and 10.85% as Roma (23.55% did not declare any ethnicity and 0.11% declared another ethnicity).
+At the 2011 census, the town had 13,219 inhabitants; 65.47% of the population declared themselves as ethnic Romanian and 10.85% as Roma (23.55% did not declare any ethnicity and 0.11% declared another ethnicity).
+At the 2021 census, Țăndărei had a population of 12,761; of those, 47.39% were Romanians, 9.98% Roma, and 42.51% with undeclared ethnicity.